esovetkin/jbs/README.md

 ### `param <name> [with ...] { ... }`

 Defines a parameter set by declaring variables and ending with a combination expression. `with` imports variables or full parameter sets from other parameter sets or namespaces.
-The last expression in `param` block defines how parameters are combined (see [Combination Algebra](docs/language.md#combination-algebra)).
-Variables used in that expression can then be referenced in `do` and `submit` statements (with `$<variable`).
+The last expression in a `param` block defines how parameters are combined (see [Combination Algebra](docs/language.md#combination-algebra)).
+Variables used in that expression can then be referenced in `do` and `submit` statements (with `$name` or `${name}`).

 See `jbs help param` or [docs/help_param.md](docs/help_param.md).